14 FAQs about intellectual property.

 - not taking adequate steps to develop and protect trade marks as part of your brand

-- inadvertently allowing employees, suppliers or customers to gain ownership of your intellectual property through a lack of effective agreements
+- inadvertently allowing consultants, suppliers or customers to gain ownership of your intellectual property through a lack of effective agreements

 - allowing ex-employees to take confidential information, such as customer lists or information about your products and processes, with them when they leave

 - inadvertently allowing agents you appoint to sell your products to gain ownership of your intellectual property through a lack of effective, written agreements

 - failing to keep copies of new designs, publications and documents showing their development as evidence of your intellectual property rights

 - investing in new product development without checking whether other intellectual property rights covering the idea already exist

 - invalidating a patent application by disclosing the invention in advance, or drafting the application poorly

 - asking a web, marketing, design or other agent to do some work for you without an express written agreement saying that any intellectual property they create while doing the work (for example, intellectual property in a website they design and build for you) will belong to you

 - paying a patent agent to do a search for an innovation that almost certainly has no chance of being patentable

 Perhaps the biggest pitfall comes in the area of enforcing your intellectual property rights.
 Protecting your intellectual property requires you to actively identify and legally pursue others who are infringing your rights.
 Doing this in a cost-effective manner can be a significant challenge.